ybmirz/Notes/BSc Notes/Semester 4/Intro to Image Processing/Introduction.md

 ### The steps
 1. Describing the **image formation**
 2. Creating an **acquisition of information**
+	- The act of acquiting information from an object within an environment, or *an image*.
+More on [[Image Acquisition]]
 3. Annotating the **color representation** of the image, based on the acquisition

 > It should note that Pixel values represent the *brightness* and *colour* of the viewed objects, but give no indication of what object the numbers refer to - hence low-level